xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

 <sub markdown="1">** See CSV field attributes for more info.</sub>

-<sub markdown="1">*** Depending on the {% link "Loyalty Program" ref_1Odyn6mT %} module settings the values can be defined either for REWARDPOINTS (surcharge) or for REWARDPOINTSSUB (surcharge).
+<sub markdown="1">*** Depending on the {% link "Loyalty Program" ref_1Odyn6mT %} addon settings the values can be defined either for REWARDPOINTS (surcharge) or for REWARDPOINTSSUB (surcharge).
 Not for both of them at the same time.

 **Tips**: